gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 a pair of `bincount`s.

 This is affordable at the chosen domain sizes.
-The worst case is `age × hours.per.week` — 6,862 cells, 104,532 edges, about 7s and 1.3 GB to build, once, cached for the whole sweep.
-It would not scale to the full 13 attributes, which is the other reason for the reduced attribute set.
+The worst case is `age × hours.per.week` — 6,862 cells, 104,532 edges, about 6s to build and 377 MB for `Z`, computed once and cached for the whole sweep.
+It would not scale to the full 13-attribute schema, which is the other reason for the reduced attribute set.

 Graphs are **data independent**: they depend only on the policy, so building them costs no privacy budget and they can be cached freely.